JTOne123/Global-Name-Sorter/README.md

 The `NameSorter` library itself is also very modular with namespaces and interfaces that seperate the responsibilities of input, output, formatting, sorting and the data models.
 This leaves the NameSorter.cs primarily as a delegator and coordinator to the provided modules.

 The source code and further documentation for this project is available at [GitHub](https://github.com/PuZZleDucK/Global-Name-Sorter).

-NuGet packaged versions of the [GlobalNameSorter](https://www.nuget.org/packages/GlobalNameSorter) and [NameSorter](https://www.nuget.org/packages/NameSorter) are available on NuGet.
+NuGet packaged versions of the [GlobalNameSorter](https://www.nuget.org/packages/GlobalNameSorter) and [NameSorter](https://www.nuget.org/packages/NameSorter) are available on NuGet or through the dotnet tooling.

 During development I have adopted a GitFlow like workflow and have created feature branches for most features and additions as pictured below.
 Each branch also ran through continuous integration testing before being merged back into the master branch.